decentraweb/decentrawebjs/packages/resolver/README.md

   blockchain: {
     apiProvider: 'infura', //Supported providers: 'etherscan', 'infura', 'alchemy', 'cloudflare', 'pocket', 'ankr'
     apiKey: '00000000000000000000000000000000', // Your api key
-    production: false, // If true, then mainnet and matic networks will be used, otherwise goerli and maticmum },
+    production: false, // If true, then mainnet and matic networks will be used, otherwise sepolia and maticmum },
   ipfsGateway: {
     /**